 This isn’t just about paying the bills on time.
 The National Health Service (NHS) states the cost of family finances, childcare, job security and improper financial planning can result in a strain on a couple’s relationship.
 So proper financial planning is necessary, not just for your child, but for your family’s total wellness.
 Here’s a handy checklist to use.

 Financial Planning for Expecting Parents — Pre-Birth

 1. Maternity/Paternity Leave

 As soon as you know you’re pregnant, find out if you and/or your spouse have paid leave after having the baby.
-This information will let you know how many days you are allowed off from work during the year, if the company offers any flexibility with this, and what kind of financial strain this can put on your family.
+This information will let you know how many days you’re allowed off from work during the year, if your company offers any flexibility with this, and what kind of financial strain this can put on your family.

 2. Health Insurance

 Calculate expected medical costs and any other health-related insurance expenses for both you and the child.
 Health insurance allows your child to be looked after if anything goes wrong, but there are plenty of checkups and vaccinations needed even if your child is perfectly healthy.

 If you don’t have the right coverage, now’s the time to figure out what you need and procure it.